MATLAB Function Reports

 MATLABFunctionConfigurationobject associated with the block.
 For more information, see Programmatically Access MATLAB Function Reports.

 The first time that you open the MATLAB function report, Simulink automatically updates your model.
 If you make subsequent changes to the MATLAB code in the block, you must update your model before you reopen the report.
 Otherwise, the report does not reflect your changes.
-From the Modeling tab, select Update Model, or press Ctrl+D. For more information, see Update Diagram and Run Simulation.
+From the Modeling tab, select Update Model, or use the Ctrl+D keyboard shortcut.
+If you are in the MATLAB Function Block Editor, update the model by using the Ctrl+Shift+D keyboard shortcut instead.
+For more information, see Update Diagram and Run Simulation.

 Analyze MATLAB Source Code